|Subject: Microsurgical Procedures for the Prevention or Treatment of Lymphedema|

 The use of surgical techniques to prevent lymphedema, also known as Lymphatic Microsurgical Preventive Healing Approach (LYMPHA), has been proposed as a more proactive approach when damage to the lymphatic system is anticipated.
+Axillary lymph node dissection is a leading cause of lymphedema (Levy, 2023).
+Several techniques can be used to during the reconstructive process including lymphatic-venous (or lymphovenous) anastomoses, vascularized lymph node transplantation and selective nodal dissection.
 Studies included individuals who underwent reconstruction following axillary, inguinal or pelvic lymph node dissection.
-The current studies are limited to prospective and retrospective trials, and are further limited by the number of participants involved and short follow-up time.
-Larger studies, with a more robust design, such as randomized trials and longer follow-up are needed to establish the initial findings (Agarwal, 2020; Coriddi, 2021; Johnson, 2021).
+The current studies are limited to prospective and retrospective trials and are further limited by the number of participants involved and short follow-up time.
+Larger studies, with a more robust design, such as randomized trials and longer follow-up are needed to establish the initial findings (Agarwal, 2020; Coriddi, 2021; Johnson, 2021; Levy, 2023).

 Overall, the responses from the surgical procedures to treat lymphedema have been variable and there is not enough evidence to determine the long-term outcomes.
 There has been an inconsistency among studies for subject selection, subject classification, staging classification, volume measurement techniques, physical therapy/compression therapy utilization, and subjective questionnaires.
 Most studies have been from single institutions, and the results may not be generalizable to the general population.
 Furthermore, studies have not compared the surgical procedures to conservative therapy.
 Well-designed, randomized studies with appropriate controls and large sample sizes reporting long-term outcomes are needed to demonstrate the safety and efficacy of lymphedema surgical procedures.